-14.1 This agreement shall, unless otherwise terminated as provided in this clause 14, commence on the Effective Date and shall continue for the Initial Term and, thereafter, this agreement be renewed for successive Future Terms (each a Future Term), unless:
+14.1 This agreement shall, unless otherwise terminated as provided in this clause 14, commence on the Effective Date and shall continue for the Initial Term and, thereafter, until the Contract End Date designated in the applicable Order Form or, if no end date is so designated, this agreement will automatically renew for successive one-month periods (each a Future Term), unless:

-(a) either party notifies the other party of termination, in writing, at least 5 days before the end of the Initial Term or any Future Term, in which case this agreement shall terminate upon the expiry of the applicable Term; or
+(a) either party notifies the other party of termination, in writing, either (i) at least 5 days before the end of the Initial Term or any Future Term or (ii) at least 30 days before the Contract End Date designated in the applicable Order Form, in which case this agreement shall terminate upon the expiry of the applicable Term; or

 (b) otherwise terminated in accordance with the provisions of this agreement.